-6.2 Place Marketing and Investment Promotion Toolbox
+6.2 Place Marketing for Investment Promotion and Attraction

 Globally there are multiple examples of investment promotion best practices, and some regions in Canada are at the top of the list such as Montreal International.
 Named the best economic development Investment Promotion Agency (IPA) in the world, Montreal international has been building their programs for more than 20 years.
 Even closer to Nanaimo, the Comox Valley has developed some strong programs over time.
 For a smaller region, they have made some impressive advances in their approach to investment attraction despite limited resources.